Bachelor of Sport & Recreation

 On successful completion of the programme you will receive:

-- AUT University Bachelor of Sport and Recreation (Level 7)
+- Auckland University of Technology Bachelor of Sport and Recreation (Level 7)

 This highly respected qualification opens the doors to employment in the exciting and diverse sport and recreation industry.
 Graduates work with amateur or professional sportspeople, community recreation and health organisations, in secondary school PE departments, or for a growing range of fitness centres.